jappeace/jappeaceApplication/content/mtl.md

 For the pure interpretation
 we need to introduce a newtype, which is used to attach an instance for `NotInventedHereLog`.
-This type's instance will collect the logged messages, turns out that the `WriterT` monad does exactly what we want.
+This type's instance will collect the logged messages.
+Turns out that the `WriterT` monad transformer does exactly what we want.
 So the pure code will look like this:

 ```haskell